vbarinova/vbarinova.github.io/index.md

 # Welcome!

-## This is Victoria Barinova's portfolio.
+## This is Victoria Barinova's work showcase.
 <i>I specialize in 2D digital art, but my education is heavily involved in software engineering and game development.
 <br>Current interests and focus: UI/UX design</i>